Asnyder002/RiceGang-Meter/README.md

 - [License](#license)

 ## About
-BPSR-PSO-SX is an overlay / monitoring tool for Blue Protocol that tracks player performance metrics such as DPS/HPS on a per-second basis and provides extended functionality over the original toolset.
+RiceGang Meter is an overlay / monitoring tool for Blue Protocol that tracks player performance metrics such as DPS/HPS on a per-second basis and provides extended functionality such as stored DPS/HPS history in session.

 ## Origins & Acknowledgements
 This project is based on and builds upon the work of two prior projects:
 - [StarResonanceDamageCounter](https://github.com/dmlgzs/StarResonanceDamageCounter) — originally designed for Blue Protocol, providing DPS/HPS tracking.
 - [BPSR-PSO](https://github.com/Chase-Simmons/BPSR-PSO.git) by Chase Simmons — a forkable version of the above, providing the base architecture for this project.
+- [BPSR-PSO](https://github.com/Sola-Ray/BPSR-PSO-SX) by Sola-Ray — extended the DPS/HPS meters will live skill breakdowns and session.

 Thanks to both authors for laying the groundwork for this extended variant.